Insurance Fraud: What It Costs You and Extreme Cases With Examples

 Beware of Fraud By Contractors Repairing Your Home

 Contractors may also commit fraud by not doing proper repairs, or not using the time or materials they are charging for.
+Be careful to follow steps when hiring a contractor, like checking references, that will protect you from being scammed.

 Always ask for references, and make sure the contractor you hire is licensed and in good standing.
 You have a right to have things in writing and work with formal contracts.
 Cash deals and handshakes should be a warning sign of potential fraud.